 3. Pick a Trail

 There are more than 800 miles of trails in the Smokies and over 500,000 acres of land to explore in the Pisgah National Forest.
 If you’re thinking of taking a hike during your visit to the mountains, there are lots of options.
 If planning a hike seems overwhelming to you, don’t worry.
-We offer guided hikes that depart straight from our campground.

 4. Don’t Get Sunburned or Deal with Bug Bites